This guide will teach you how to create a multi-channel B2B content marketing strategy from scratch. If you read to the end, you'll learn how to:

 Owned, Inbound.
 As above, requires a large investment in design time as well

 Owned, Inbound.
 Demonstrates credibility and knowledge and works well for B2B audience, but requires a large investment of time.

-And some other channels you might consider are Twitter, Instagram, YouTube, catalogues, networking, stores, stalls at events, billboards.
+And some other channels you might consider are Twitter, Instagram, YouTube, catalogues, networking, stores, stalls at events, and billboards.
 The list goes on.
 These are not given in any implied order.
 Invest time in deciding which channels best suit your brand, your strengths and your objectives.

 Remember also that channels fall in and out of favour over time (remember QR codes?).
-It’s also something of an arms race; people skip through TV ads now so they must be effective when viewed on fast forward; people install AdBlock and become jaded with brand managed Facebook channels.
+It’s also something of an arms race; people skip through TV ads now so they must be effective when viewed on fast forward; people install AdBlock and become jaded with brand-managed Facebook channels.

 You should be willing to adapt your marketing efforts accordingly to these factors or you risk funnelling money into an ineffective channel.